Ariel-Yeung/ecommerce-site/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This e-commerce web application is mock website for a (fake) clothing company.
+This e-commerce web application is mock website for a (made-up) clothing company.

 ### Built With